pingcap/docs-cn/tiup/tiup-overview.md

-                                       and the latest version installed will be selected if no version specified --binpath string                 Specify the binary path of component instance -h, --help                           help for tiup
-      --skip-version-check             Skip the strict version check, by default a version must be a valid SemVer string -T, --tag string                     Specify a tag for component instance -v, --version                        version for tiup
+                                       and the latest version installed will be selected if no version specified --binpath string                 Specify the binary path of component instance -h, --help                           help for tiup -T, --tag string                     Specify a tag for component instance -v, --version                        version for tiup